discordjs/guide/guide/commando/validators.md

 # Using argument validators

-Sometimes you're going to want an argument to be a certain thing. for example, a certain text, or maybe you want to check the length, there's many things you may want to do.
+Sometimes you're going to want an argument to be a certain thing, e.g. check if it's a specific piece of text, or check the length.
 This can be accomplished with a `validate` function in your arg.

 ## Basic validators

 What if you have a command where your first argument has to match a certain text?
-For example, if you wanted your `say` command to only allow 200 characters to be repeated, and no more.
+For example: if you wanted your `say` command to allow a maximum of 200 characters.
 It's very simple.

 First, pull the argument from your say command: